SAC: Neural Speech Codec with Semantic-Acoustic Dual-Stream Quantization: Introduction

 To enhance semantic representation, recent advancements in speech codecs have explored incorporating semantic supervision during training.
 For example, SpeechTokenizer~\citep{speechtokenizer} employs semantic distillation, where representations from an SSL model guide the output of the first residual vector quantization (RVQ) layer.
 The X-Codec series~\citep{xcodec,llasa-xcodec2} and XY-Tokenizer~\citep{XY-Tokenizer} adopt an “X-shaped” paradigm, explicitly injecting pre-trained semantic features and fusing them with acoustic embeddings before quantization.
 However, while these approaches improve semantic alignment compared to methods without semantic constraints, they still fall short of pure semantic tokens in terms of semantic relevance.
 This raises a central question: \textit{Can semantic and acoustic tokens be disentangled at the token level, allowing each to specialize in its respective role?} In this work, we explore such a dual-stream design that decouples semantic and acoustic modeling into independent streams, and show that it leads to improved semantic representation and reconstruction performance.

 In this paper, we propose \textbf{SAC}, a novel \textbf{S}emantic\\–\textbf{A}coustic Dual-Stream Neural Speech \textbf{C}odec.
 Unlike prior approaches that inject semantic supervision into codecs, SAC complements the semantic tokens by introducing a separate acoustic token stream, which provides the essential acoustic information missing from the semantic tokens, all while ensuring the integrity of the semantic representations.
 Specifically, in the semantic stream, we adopt a pre-trained speech tokenizer~\citep{glm4voice-tokenizer} to extract semantic tokens aligned with linguistic content, keeping it frozen during training to ensure faithful retention of semantic information.
 In the acoustic stream, we follow the design of neural audio codecs~\citep{dac}, employing temporally distributed acoustic tokens to capture the essential acoustic information, e.g., timbre and emotional attributes, that is missing from the semantic tokens.
 This dual-stream design unifies the complementary strengths of both within a single framework: semantic tokenizers excel in speech understanding and dialogue tasks~\citep{glm-4-voice,kimi-audio}, while acoustic tokenizers are particularly effective in generative modeling~\citep{valle,valle2}.
 At the decoding stage, a ConvNeXt-based~\citep{convnext} prenet is employed to fuse the two streams of embeddings, followed by a codec decoder that reconstructs the waveform.
-Experiments show that SAC demonstrates solid performance in both reconstruction and semantic relevance.
+Experiments show that SAC delivers strong reconstruction and semantic relevance, while also supporting competitive performance in downstream LLM-based TTS tasks.
 Our main contributions can be summarized as follows: